SixArm/topics/topics/usability-friction/index.md

 #  Usability friction

-Friction, in the context of usabilitiy and product design, refers to the resistance or obstacles that users may encounter when interacting with a product.
+Friction, in the context of usability and product design, refers to the resistance or obstacles that users may encounter when interacting with a product.
 It encompasses any elements that make the user experience less smooth or efficient.
 Reducing friction is a key goal in product design because it can lead to improved user satisfaction, increased engagement, and better overall product performance.

 Common areas where friction can occur…